-4.6.5 The RSS shall ensure scaffolding and scaffold components are maintained in accordance with the manufacturer's instructions, fittings are serviced with manufacturer approved lubricant, and tubes and planks that are partially damaged are cut to usable lengths.
+3.7.5 The RSS shall ensure Scaffolding and Scaffold components are maintained in accordance with the manufacturer's instructions; fittings are serviced with manufacturer approved lubricant; and partially damaged tubes and planks are cut to usable lengths.

-4.7 Scaffold Tagging
+3.8 Scaffold Tagging

-- 4.7.1 The PFS shall ensure the use of scaffold tagging and that: - A Scaffold Competent Person tags all scaffolds. - No one shall work from an untagged scaffold.

-- Untagged scaffolds shall be "off limits" to all personnel not authorized or qualified (see Scaffold Erector) to erect, dismantle or make repairs to scaffolds. - 4.7.2 Scaffold tagging procedures shall not be used as a substitution to build a complete scaffold (i.e., all scaffolds should be built as complete as possible).
-However, the potential fall exposure to Scaffold Erectors should also be considered during work planning and the overall lowest risk option selected. - 4.7.3 When a scaffold deck is constructed with two different rated duty capacities (i.e. light, medium, or heavy), the different capacity sections are to be clearly tagged and separated with guardrail and/or gates. - 4.7.4 The scaffold tagging system shall include the following (see Appendix G, Scaffold Tagging Requirements): - Green Tag To be placed on scaffolds at the access points that comply with all requirements. - Yellow Tag To be placed on scaffolds that are structurally sound, but an accessory such as a handrail cannot be installed because of the location of the scaffold, or the nature of the work that is to be performed.
-Fall protection is required on all yellow-tagged scaffolds. - Red Tag To be placed at the access points on scaffolds that are damaged, defective, being constructed, or dismantled, where no access is permitted by personnel not authorized and qualified (see Scaffold Erector) to erect, dismantle or make repairs to scaffolds.
+- 3.8.1 The PFS shall ensure the use of Scaffold tagging and: - A Scaffold Competent Person tags all Scaffolds - No one shall work from an untagged Scaffold - Untagged Scaffolds shall be "off limits" to all personnel not authorized or qualified (refer to Section 2.6, Scaffold Erection General Foreman/Foreman) to erect, dismantle or make repairs to Scaffolds - 3.8.2 Scaffold tagging procedures shall not be used as a substitution to build a complete Scaffold (i.e., all Scaffolds should be built as complete as possible).
+However, the potential fall exposure to Scaffold Erectors should also be considered during work planning and the overall lowest-risk option selected. - 3.8.3 When a Scaffold deck is constructed with two differently rated duty capacities (i.e., light, medium, or heavy), the different capacity sections are to be clearly tagged and separated with guardrail and/or gates. - 3.8.4 The Scaffold tagging system shall include the following (refer to Appendix G, Scaffold Tagging Requirements): - Green Tag To be placed on Scaffolds at the access points that comply with all requirements - Yellow Tag To be placed on Scaffolds that are structurally sound (at the access points), but an accessory such as a handrail cannot be installed because of the location of the Scaffold, or the nature of the work that is to be performed.
+Fall protection is required on all yellow tagged Scaffolds - Red Tag - To be placed at the access points on Scaffolds that are damaged, defective, being constructed, or dismantled, where no access is permitted by personnel not authorized and qualified (refer to Section 2.6) to erect, dismantle or make repairs to Scaffolds